Pilgrimage for COP26

 Our final phase is the Fire element and we are very close to our South Queensferry destination.

 We are staying at the Priory Church, but we are too early and it’s started to rain.
-We bid farewell to the day trippers and retreat for a well-earned drink to warm up and dry off.
+Bidding farewell to the day strippers, we retreat for a well-earned drink to warm up and dry off.

 The Priory, South Queensferry

 What a wonderful welcome we get at the Priory!
-Although there’s only one toilet and no showers for us all, local people open their homes for some.
-There is a fascinating presentation about the Chapel and its history, a sumptuous meal and we are very happy to bed down on the church floor at the end of the day.
+Although there is only one toilet and no showers for us all, local people open their homes.
+There is a fascinating presentation about the Chapel and its history, a sumptuous meal, and we are very happy to bed down on the church floor at the end of the day.

-Once part of a medieval Carmelite Friary at the hub of life in the Royal Burgh of Queensferry, the Church is situated very close to the Binks where the St Margaret’s Ferry used to take pilgrims across the water to Fife so they could walk on to St Andrews.
+Once part of a medieval Carmelite Friary at the centre of life in the Royal Burgh of Queensferry, the Church is situated very close to the Binks where the St Margaret’s Ferry used to take pilgrims across the water to Fife, so they could walk on to St Andrews.
 That was before the bridges were built, and is what gives the town its name.

 St Margaret on the screen, Priory Church, South Queensferry